renkilaharsha/LING-L645/README.md

 Description is the text where the duties of particular occupation is described. the title and domain having a word or couple which will have less semantic meaning.
 So, description will give an correct estimate of which embedding will encode better semantic meaning.
 After observing plots the Xlmr-Bert model out performs all the other models.
 M-Bert is not capturing the language relation when comapred to all.

 ### Multi cluster distribution Analysis
-In this analysis decompose the problem into two simpler subproblems: E = Eembed ◦ Ecluster, where Ecluster : L × V →C deterministically maps words to multilingual clusters C, and E_embed : C → R assigns a vector to each cluster.We use a bilin- gual dictionary to find clusters of translationally equivalent words, then use distributional similari- ties of the clusters in monolingual corpora from all languages in L to estimate an embedding for each cluster.
+In this analysis decompose the problem into two simpler subproblems: E = Eembed ◦ Ecluster, where Ecluster : L × V →C deterministically maps words to multilingual clusters C, and E_embed : C → R assigns a vector to each cluster.We use a bilingual dictionary to find clusters of translationally equivalent words, then use distributional similari- ties of the clusters in monolingual corpora from all languages in L to estimate an embedding for each cluster.

 The Below plots are the Multi-cluster Distributional analysis for the ***Description*** using Gaussian Mixture Model clustering: